phorton1/Arduino-libraries-FluidNC/readme.md

-# FluidNC for the Arduino
+# FluidNC for the Arduino IDE

-This fork of the bdring/FluidNC project has a number of minor changes that allow it to be compiled and utilized in the Arduino IDE environment, and to be used as an extensable stand-alone library.
+This denormalized copy of the [**FluidNC**](https://github.com/phorton1/FluidNC) project has a number of minor changes that allow it to be compiled and utilized in the Arduino IDE environment, and to be used as an extensable stand-alone library.

 **FluidNC** is the best available GRBL/Gcode software available for the ESP32 processor.
 Period.
 Running on a $5 dual core machine at 240Mhz with built in